runebaas/switzerlan-rules/rules/tournaments/osu.md

 There are no rank restrictions for LAN tournaments unless specified.
 Map selectors and organizers are not allowed to participate in the tournament.

 ### Tournament format
 This years osu!
-Switzerlan tourney will be played in a 2v2 format.
-Players will sign up as teams through the Switzerlan website.
-This tournament will be played on the new osu!lazer client using the default osu!lazer scoring.
+Switzerlan tourney will be played in a 1v1 format.
+Players will sign up through the Switzerlan website.
+This tournament will be played on osu!stable client using score v2.

 ### Qualifiers
 The tournament starts with a qualifier system.
-The teams will play in self reffed lobbies.
-Each team must play in their own lobby.
-Upon entering the lobby the players must immediately send their match link to a tournament administrator.
-In osu!lazer the match link can be found on your profile inside the "multiplayer" tab at the top.
+The players will play in self reffed lobbies.
+Each player must play in their own lobby.
+Upon entering the lobby the player must immediately send their match link to a tournament administrator.
+The match link can be seen in the chat when you create the multiplayer lobby.
-The advancing teams will be determined by adding the combined normalized team scores accross the whole qualifier pool and comparing it to the other teams.
-The top 16 teams will advance.
+The advancing players will be determined by adding the combined normalized team scores accross the whole qualifier pool and comparing it to the other players.
+The top 16 players will advance.
-Teams will be allowed 2 playthroughs of the mappool which must be done in the same lobby.
-The best combined team score per map will be used for the calculations.
+Players will be allowed 2 playthroughs of the mappool which must be done in the same lobby.
+The best score per map will be used for the calculations.
 The qualifier lobbies must be finished by 21:45.

 #### Bracket

 The tournament continues in a double elimination format.
-Teams who lose a match continue playing in the losers bracket.
+Players who lose a match continue playing in the losers bracket.
 Participants who lose a match in the losers bracket will be completely eliminated from the tournament.

 After both brackets have concluded, the winners of the two brackets compete in the grand finals at the Herofest osu! booth.
 If the winner of the losers bracket wins, an additional match will be played.
 However, if the player from the winner's bracket wins, he wins the tournament.